 Celery for Inflammation

 More than a dozen different types of antioxidants are responsible for the health benefits of celery.
-Those included are phenolic acids as caffeic acid and ferulic acid, plus flavaols like quercetin.
+Those included are phenolic acids as caffeic acid and ferulic acid, plus bioflavonoids like quercetin.
 These support overall health, especially during the aging process, by fighting free radical damage (or oxidative stress) that can lead to inflammation.
 These antioxidants in celery make it helpful in supporting a wide range of health issues that are made worse by inflammation.
-Some of these include joint pain (from arthritis), gout, kidney and liver infections, skin disorders, irritable bowel syndrome, and urinary tract infections, just to name a few.
+Some of these include joint pain (from arthritis), gout, kidney and liver infections, skin disorders, irritable bowel syndrome, and urinary tract infections, to name a few.

 Benefits of Celery Juice